 They're a great alternative for anyone who wants a Starbucks drink but doesn't love coffee or tea.
 They're also fairly low calorie when compared to other Starbucks drinks.

 The bases are combined with water to make Refreshers.
-But they can also be combined with coconut milk (for the Pink Drink, Dragon Drink, and Star Drink) or with lemonade with a sweeter drink.
+But they can also be combined with coconut milk (for the Pink Drink, Dragon Drink, Paradise Drink, and Star Drink) or with lemonade with a sweeter drink.

 Contrary to what many think, Refreshers are not tea.
 They're listed on Starbucks' menu under "cold drinks."